Viewing: Notes » ...into wholeness.

 In dealing with health issues (cancer and prolonged repeated burnout) and trying to be retired, it's been a handful of years now since I was 'properly' active in business.
 (I've continued to do some minor stuff.)

-And in the years immediately before that, with some significant marriage issues, I wasn't exactly hitting the high spots.
+And in the years immediately before that, with some significant marriage issues which reduced my ability to do business, I wasn't exactly hitting the high spots.

 So to some considerable degree, I'm uneasy about returning to business and my chances of success.
 Yes I've got good projects, and I also know what to do, but I don't feel at all confident.